pitpalac36/Formal-languages-and-compilers/README.md

     ./a.out

-lab 4 -> writin a bison specification in order to obtain a syntactic analizer for my mini programming language + improving my lexical analizer;
+lab 4 -> writing a bison specification in order to obtain a syntactic analizer for my mini programming language + improving my lexical analizer;
 instructions:

     flex lab3.l